beetbox/beets/docs/reference/cli.rst

     beet config [-pd]
     beet config -e

 Show or edit the user configuration.
-Without any options this command prints a YAML representation of the current user configuration.
-If the ``--path`` option is given it instead prints the aboslute path to the user configuration file.
-Note that this path may not exist.
-The ``--default`` option can be set with or without the ``--path`` option.
-If it is set it also load the default configuration from the beets package.
-Showing the configuration or the paths also works if an additional ``--config`` option is given on the command line.

-If the ``--edit`` option is given, beets will open the user configuration in an editor.
-If the ``EDITOR`` environment variable is set it uses that command to start the editor.
-Otherwise, beets tries the ``open`` command on OSX, the ``xdg-open`` command on Unixes and will try to execute the configuration file directly on Windows.
+This command does one of three things:

+* With no options, print a YAML representation of the current user configuration.
+With the ``--default`` option, beets' default options are also included in the dump.
+* The ``--path`` option instead shows the path to your configuration file.
+  This can be combined with the ``--default`` flag to show where beets keeps its internal defaults.
+* With the ``--edit`` option, beets attempts to open your config file for editing.
+It first tries the ``$EDITOR`` environment variable and then a fallback option depending on your platform: ``open`` on OS X, ``xdg-open`` on Unix, and direct invocation on Windows.

 .. _global-flags: